total-typescript/total-typescript-book/book-content/book.md

 ![](images/image5.png)

-If you’re testing whether your code works, you need to test it inside the runtime - the browser or Node.js.
+If you're testing whether your code works, you need to test it inside the runtime - the browser or Node.js.

 For a TypeScript project, your code is primarily inside of `.ts` or `.tsx` files.

-Inside your IDE, these files are monitored by TypeScript's ‘language server’.
+Inside your IDE, these files are monitored by TypeScript's 'language server'.
 This server watches you as you type, and powers IDE features like autocompletion and error checking, among others.

-Unlike a `.js` file, `.ts` files can’t usually be executed directly by the browser or a runtime.
+Unlike a `.js` file, `.ts` files can't usually be executed directly by the browser or a runtime.
 Instead, they require an initial build process.

 This is where TypeScript's `tsc` CLI comes in, which transforms your `.ts` files into `.js` files.
 You are able to take advantage of TypeScript's features while writing your code, but the output is still plain JavaScript.

 ![](images/image4.png)

 The great benefit of this system is that you get in a feedback loop with TypeScript.
 You write code.
 The in-IDE server gives you feedback.
 You adjust based on the feedback.
 And all of this happens before your code goes into the browser.
-This loop is much faster than JavaScript’s, so can help you create higher-quality code faster.
+This loop is much faster than JavaScript's, so can help you create higher-quality code faster.

 > Automated testing can also provide a high-quality feedback loop.
-While we won’t cover this in this book, automated tests are a great companion to TypeScript for creating extremely high-quality code.
+While we won't cover this in this book, automated tests are a great companion to TypeScript for creating extremely high-quality code.

-So, while TypeScript's build process is more complex than JavaScript’s, the benefits are well worth it.
+So, while TypeScript's build process is more complex than JavaScript's, the benefits are well worth it.

-## What’s Different About TypeScript?
+## What's Different About TypeScript?

 The thing that makes TypeScript from JavaScript different can be summed up in a single word: types.

-But there’s a common misconception here.
-People think that TypeScript’s core mission is to make JavaScript a strongly typed language, like C# or Rust.
+But there's a common misconception here.
+People think that TypeScript's core mission is to make JavaScript a strongly typed language, like C# or Rust.
 This is not quite accurate.

-TypeScript wasn’t invented to make JavaScript strongly typed.
+TypeScript wasn't invented to make JavaScript strongly typed.
 It was built to allow amazing tooling for JavaScript.

-Imagine you’re building an IDE, and you want to give people warnings when they mis-type a function name or an object property.
-If you don’t know the shapes of the variables, parameters and objects in your code, you’d have to resort to guesswork.
+Imagine you're building an IDE, and you want to give people warnings when they mis-type a function name or an object property.
+If you don't know the shapes of the variables, parameters and objects in your code, you'd have to resort to guesswork.

 But if you do know the types of everything in your app, you can begin implementing powerful IDE features like autocomplete, inline errors and automatic refactors.